AND THAT'S ANOTHER STORY...

 Setter.
 He and I are active in agility together, and through that,

-was one of Pat and Albrecht’s puppies.
-I began to send Pat
+Rosie, was one of Pat and Albrecht’s puppies.
+I began to

-video and photos of Rowan running agility because I thought she might like
+send Pat video and photos of Rowan running agility because I thought

-and how wonderful and athletic these dogs are.
-Then one fateful day, Pat
+agility and how wonderful and athletic these dogs are.
+Then one fateful

-posted ultra sound pictures of puppies which were expected from Pat’s
+day, Pat posted ultra sound pictures of puppies which were expected from

-gal Bronough .
-In one of our e mail correspondences, I randomly
+Pat’s gal Bronough .
+In one of our e mail correspondences,

-asked Pat if all the pups were spoken for.
-And that was the beginning
+I randomly asked Pat if all the pups were spoken for.
+And that was

 Pat asked that I call her to discuss the puppies.
 I remember

-to talk to Pat on the phone .
-Pat knew that I was debating committing
+area to talk to Pat on the phone .
+Pat knew that I was debating

-to a pup.
+committing to a pup.
 She was extremely patient.
-All my questions were answered.
+All my questions

-care when placing her puppies.
-She wants to be sure they are matched to
+Pat takes care when placing her puppies.
+She wants to be sure they are

-the right owner and go to good homes.
-If you want an agility dog,
+matched to the right owner and go to good homes.
+If you want an agility

-she considers that when placing, and the same for hunting, conformation or
+dog, she considers that when placing, and the same for hunting, conformation

-suggested for me without my seeing it.
-However, there was something about
+being suggested for me without my seeing it.
+However, there was something

-our conversations that were comforting to me.
-Pat asked what my main concerns
+about our conversations that were comforting to me.
+Pat asked what my

-were for the new pup.
-I told Pat that structure came first, as it would
+main concerns were for the new pup.
+I told Pat that structure came first,

-be an agility dog, then temperament.
-I was comforted by the
+as it would be an agility dog, then temperament.
+I was comforted

-fact that Pat knew what I wanted to do with my new pup and would select
+by the fact that Pat knew what I wanted to do with my new pup and would